Shrine of sorts

 These 3 statues were in the reception area of the dentist we went to yesterday.
 Left to right: 1st guy - Phước.
 His name means all the rewards we receive for living a good life (we can't think of the right word in English).
 Middle guy.
 Lộc - His name means luck.
 3rd guy.
 Thọ - His name means longevity.

 Thank you so much Dorotheaand Axel Stockmar from Berlin for sharing such a personal, heartfelt part of your life.

 Images copyright Dorotheaand Axel Stockmarfrom Berlin.

 Every item in this two drawer assemblage holds deep rooted sentiment in all its stages.
-From childhood to 2016.
+From childhood to present day.